griffinht/griffinht.com/src/blog/guixhypervisor/hypervisor.md

 why not truenas, freenas? unraid? debian? proxmox? idk there are a bunch of others

 I want a machine that can run any operating system as a virtual machine.
 I want to manage the machine remotely.
 I also don't want to manage the machine - I want updates and things to happen magically idk.
 I also want the machine to manage networking (each VM gets a real IP address on my LAN0 and storage (two hard drives in btrfs raid1).

+Instead of having to pick a decent operating system, I could simply have all of them.
+Installing Debian and CoreOS wouldn't mean I had to physically pick a machine I had laying around and install the operating system - I could do everything from one host and without being physically present!

+## network

+I also still wanted to be able to have multiple network addresses on my LAN.
+This meant that each VM would have its own MAC address and link-local IP address, which I could then manage from my router, just like if the machines were physically connected to the network.

+## storage

+It would also be nice to centrally manage storage.
+I have a BTRFS drive array which I store all my persistent data to todo.

 # Background